Proceed While Others Stand Still: 6 Tips for Waking Up with a Positive Attitude

 Those medical dreams should get you motivated, so you can proceed while others standstill.

 4. Rest Properly

 Make sure you go to bed at a decent hour if you want to wake up early.
 This helps you avoid being groggy and cranky in the mornings.

 Keep an eye on your health habits as well, like diet and exercise.
-Your level of fitness effects how rested you feel.
-And in turn, this effects how well you accomplish your medical career goals.
+Your level of fitness affects how rested you feel.
+And in turn, this affects how well you accomplish your medical career goals.

 5. Stay Consistent